mod_s2s_v6mesh

 Connection security

-By default, Prosody requires TLS for server-to-server connections.
-However, it is not possible to obtain CA-issued certificates for .v6.alt domains.
-This module disables certificate validation (it treats all certificates as trusted) for all v6.alt domains where the IP address matches the domain name that the remote server is claiming to be (the actual certificate contents are irrelevant and never checked, so self-signed certificates are fine).
+By default, this module treats all certificates as trusted for all v6.alt domains where the IP address matches the domain name that the remote server is claiming to be (the actual certificate contents are irrelevant and never checked, so self-signed certificates are fine).
+This provides a decent balance between convenience and security.

 Connecting from clients